 Step Four: Keep Moving in a Clockwise Direction

 You will want to keep brushing in a clockwise direction and finish at the lower molars at the opposing side of your mouth.
-Repeat the second and third steps for the insides of your teeth and be sure to brush all areas of the tooth.
+Repeat the second and third steps for the insides of your teeth, and brush all areas of the tooth.

 Step Five: Get Behind Your Upper Central Incisors

-Brush the back parts of your upper front incisors and direct the bristles towards the gum line.
+Brush the back parts of your upper front incisors and direct the bristles toward the gum line.
 You can try using a flicking motion to work the bristles down the tooth.

 Don’t Forget the Lower Central Incisors!